facelessuser/coloraide/docs/src/markdown/strings.md

     ```

     Like `sigfig`, values should be greater than 0 with 17 being the largest precision that is supported by
-    double-precision floating point numbers.
-For convenience, `#!py 0` can be used as a shortcut for rounding whole
+    double-precision floating point numbers (15 being the largest stable precision).
+For convenience, `#!py 0` can be
-    integers, and if a negative value is provided, the precision will just default to `#!py 17`.
+    used as a shortcut for rounding whole integers, and if a negative value is provided, the precision will just default
+    to `#!py 17`.

     Because this is a marriage between `sigfig` and `decimal`, it scales better as a default.
 Color spaces with
     reference ranges of smaller magnitude have more decimals of precision than color spaces with reference ranges of